lbryio/lbry-sec/faq.md

 ### Why are they charging LBRY Inc when there are many other companies with worse facts, or that are outright frauds and scams?

-We would love to know the actual answer to this question.Our best guess is that by acting in such a radically transparent manner, we made ourselves an easy target.
+We would love to know the actual answer to this question.
+Our best guess is that by acting in such a radically transparent manner, we made ourselves an easy target.
 We fear that the SEC is more intent on rigid and overly strict enforcement of their interpretation of the rules, than seeking to find constructive solutions that promote innovation and business within a reasonable regulatory framework.

+Consider an apathetic enforcer whose job review is simply “how many enforcements did you produce”.
+Are they more incentivized to go after what is at-hand, or what is actually wrong?

 ### Will LBRY Credit distribution, rewards program, or anything else change as a result of this case?